-Prioritizing customer service to boost CX and satisfaction
+Prioritizing customer service to boost customer experience and satisfaction

 A CDP can not only provide you with often-hyped, but nonetheless crucial 360-degree view of customers, but also ease the output required of your service or support team.

 The results?
-Substantial sales (33% greater than the year before, in fact) and zero issues reported from its audience regarding how they could take advantage of the deal in the discounted time frame:
+Substantial sales (33% greater than the year before) and zero issues reported regarding how customers could take advantage of the deal in the listed time frame:

 By integrating CLV files from their support software into their CDPs, service reps can enhance the dynamic profiles for all customers within their unified database, providing even more pertinent details regarding buyers and subscribers that can make their marketing counterparts’ jobs easier.

-Improving customer relationship marketing with a leading CDP
+Improving your customer-centric marketing with a leading CDP

 As noted, achieving a true customer-centric culture doesn’t happen instantaneously for brands.
 It takes a team effort within a given organization — and it starts at the very top: